lholmquist/old_presentations/devnexus/notes.markdown

 ## slide 28 - COntroller - security hooks

 Here we are hooking into Aerogear security methods.
 Controller doesn't have it's own security.
+Remeber, we want to keep it lean

 This is just one example,  if there was some legacy server framework you wanted to work with,  you could write a hook from controller to the old tech.

 ## slide 29 - Controller - fine grained security

-Here we have fine grained role based security
+Here we have fine grained role based security, so if someone hit this route and does not have that role then,  not entry.
+This is coupled with aerogear security

 ## slide 30 - COntroller - Consume and produce